easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 **"Nothing happens when I click"**
 ```
-Make sure you clicked Q-IDE.bat (not a folder)
+Make sure you clicked Top Dog.bat (not a folder)
 Try double-clicking it again
 Check that file isn't corrupted
 ```